The Basics of Roofing Installation

 Roofing

 Rafters or prefabricated trusses support sheathing of plywood or OSB.
 A sheathing board can be field-applied with aluminum-pigmented asphalt, asphalt emulsion, urethane or acrylic.
-Contact Roofing Columbus GA for professional help.

 Regular inspections identify problems early, reducing the likelihood of costly repairs later on.
 Proper attic ventilation also extends the lifespan of shingles and reduces energy costs.